department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/co-op-training.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Co-op Training | Veterans Affairs
+title: Co-op Training
-heading: Co-op Training
+heading: Co-op training
-display_title: Co-op Training
+display_title: Co-op training
 description: Learn about college co-op programs that might be able to help you get full-time work experience in between periods of going to school full-time.
 Co-op programs may also be able to help cover costs for books, tuition, and housing.
 The amount you get depends on what type of GI Bill benefits you use.
 keywords: n/a
 concurrence: complete